whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-24-can-rabbits-eat-tomatoes.md

 Tomatoes mostly consist of water, but they also contain **sugars** and dietary fiber.
 Like other fruits, they **should be considered as a treat** for your rabbit.
 This means that they should be offered in limited quantities as feeding too much will lead to digestive troubles.

-# Can Rabbits Eat Tomato Leaves
+# Can Rabbits Eat Tomato Stems, Vines or Leaves?

 Although rabbits can eat tomatoes, **they should not be fed stems, vines, leaves, and green unripe fruit of the tomato plant**.
 The reason for this is that the tomato plant is part of the [nightshade family](https://en.wikipedia.org/wiki/Solanaceae){:target="_blank"}.
 Many members of this plant family contain potent alkaloids, and some are highly **toxic**.